ManageIQ/kubeclient/README.md

 pods = client.get_pods
 ```

-Get all entities of a specific type in a namespace:<br>
+Get all entities of a specific type in a namespace:

 ```ruby
 services = client.get_services(namespace: 'development')